 Semesters of enrollment in the Honors in the Major program do not need to be sequential.
 However, in order to keep our records accurately updated students are required to notify the Office of Honors Research of enrollment plans as well as the anticipated semesters of thesis completion and university graduation.

-If a student does not have contact of any kind with the Office of Honors Research for more than two subsequent semesters, the student will be removed as an Active Student from the Honors in the Major program.
-In this instance, students must set up a formal meeting with the office and submit a letter of support from the Thesis Chair for reinstatement consideration as an Honor in the Major student.
+If a student does not enroll in an Honors Undergraduate Thesis course in two subsequent semesters, the student will be removed as an Active Student from the program.
+If the student wishes to continue or be reinstated in the program, they must submit a letter of support from the Thesis Chair for consideration and set up a formal meeting with the Director of Honors Research.

-Honors in the Major students receive the benefits of being a Burnett Honors College student.
-The honors privileges are terminated when a student withdraws from the program.
+Honors in the Major students receive the benefits of belonging to the Burnett Honors College.
+The associated privileges are terminated when a student withdraws from the program.
 This is the case regardless of whether students have registered to participate in any events or submitted any voluntary donations to the College.

 Graduation and Honors Distinction